joepub1962/represearch/pa1_template.md

 ### Are there differences in activity patterns between weekdays and weekends?

-*1. Create a new factor variable in the dataset with two levels – “weekday” and “weekend”.*
+*1. Create a new factor variable in the dataset with two levels â âweekdayâ and âweekendâ.*

     activeData3<-activeData2